+Operational risk is defined as the risk of loss from inadequate or failed internal processes, people, and systems, or from external events.
 Operational risks faced by the Bank are extensive and include robbery, fraud, theft of data, unauthorised systems access, legal challenges, statutory and legislative non-compliance, ineffective operational processes, and business continuity.
 Operational risk can also cause reputational damage and, therefore, efforts to identify, manage and mitigate operational risk are equally sensitive to reputational risk, as well as the risk of financial loss.

-Operational risk management's aim is to enhance the level of risk maturity across the Bank, by implementing and embedding process-based risk and control identification and assessments, and integrating the operational risk management process in all business units to ensure adequate risk management in an everchanging business and financial industry.
+Operational risk management's aim is to enhance the level of risk maturity across the Bank by implementing and embedding process-based risk and control identification and assessments, and integrating the operational risk management process in all business units to ensure adequate risk management in an ever-changing business and financial industry.
 The Operational Risk Committee meets at least quarterly and has representation from all business units.

-Strategies, procedures and action plans to monitor, manage and limit the risks associated with operational processes, systems and external events, include:
+Strategies, procedures and action plans to monitor, manage and limit the risks associated with operational processes, systems and external events include:

-- documented operational policies, processes and procedures with segregation of duties; - ongoing training and up-skilling of staff on operational procedures and legislative compliance; - an internal operational loss database, wherein all losses associated with operational issues, including theft and robbery, are recorded and evaluated to facilitate corrective action; - ongoing improvements to the Disaster Recovery and Business Continuity plans, including conducting a variety of simulation exercises in critical operations environments; - conducting monitoring and reviews by both the Compliance and Internal Audit functions, in line with annual plans approved by the Board; - comprehensive data security and protection;
+- documented operational policies, processes and procedures with segregation of duties; - ongoing training and up-skilling of staff on operational procedures and legislative compliance; - an internal operational loss database, wherein all losses associated with operational issues, including theft and robbery, are recorded and evaluated to facilitate corrective action; - development of appropriate risk mitigation actions in line with the Bank's Risk Appetite as approved by the Board; - ongoing improvements to the Disaster Recovery and Business Continuity plans, including conducting a variety of simulation exercises in critical operations environments;

-- ongoing review of the Bank-wide risk control self-assessment process, rolled out to job functional level in high-risk operational processing areas; - ongoing review of key risk indicators, as a tool to further assist with risk identification and assessment; - limiting access to systems and enforcing strong password controls; and - a comprehensive insurance programme to safeguard the Bank's financial and non-financial assets.
+- conducting monitoring and reviews by both the Compliance and Internal Audit functions, in line with annual plans approved by the Board; - comprehensive data security and protection; - ongoing review of the Bank-wide risk control selfassessment process, rolled out to job functional level in high-risk operational processing areas; - ongoing review of key risk indicators as a tool to further assist with risk identification and assessment; - limiting access to systems and enforcing strong password controls; and - a comprehensive insurance programme to safeguard the Bank's financial and non-financial assets.

-Disaster recovery and business continuity management facilities were outsourced to specialist service providers during the year.
+Disaster recovery and business continuity management facilities are outsourced to specialist service providers.

-The Bank further benchmarks itself and stays abreast with developments regarding operational risk by actively participating as a member of the Banking Association of South Africa's operational risk forum and task group as well as being a member of the industry working group on accounting impact events.
+The Bank further benchmarks itself and stays abreast of developments with regard to operational risk by actively participating as a member of the Banking Association of South Africa's operational risk forum and task group as well as being a member of the industry working group on accounting impact events.

 The Bank subscribes to the Principles for the Sound Management of Operational Risk.
-Compliance with the principles has been reviewed, and action plans put in place to ensure compliance with the principles.
+Compliance with the principles has been reviewed, and action plans have been put in place to ensure ongoing compliance.